 The quaint village of Ewen, birth place of Allen Davenport (1775 - 1846) a shoe maker, poet, socialist and advocate of women's rights.
 As a Chartist and Spencean, Davenport supported the working-class movement for political reform and advocated the common ownership of all land alongside his close confidant Robert Wedderburn, a British-African-Caribbean revolutionary and son of a Scottish slave master and plantation owner, he provoked sympathy in his 1824 publication 'The Horrors of Slavery,' influencing the Abolitionist movement.

-3.4km
+O 3.4km from station 33 min walk

 9 MORETON IN MARSH STATION

 Accessed via Worcestershire Parkway and Worcester Shrub Hill Stations

 Sezincote House & Estate